Seed Pod

 Seed pods hanging from the ceiling.

-Suspended forms turning slowly in the air.
+Some pregnant, others bursted open, all turning slowly in the air.

 After that image appeared, I began noticing them everywhere.

-Mesquite pods splitting open along the branches.
+Mesquite pods splitting open along branches.

 Oleander seeds drifting through the wind.